-(John 14:1-4 NKJV) "Let not your heart be troubled; you believe in God, believe also in Me. {2} "In My Father's house are many mansions; if it were not so, I would have told you.
-I go to prepare a place for you. {3} "And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also. {4} "And where I go you know, and the way you know."
+Let not your heart be troubled; you believe in God, believe also in Me.
+(2) In My Father's house are many mansions; if it were not so, I would have told you.
+I go to prepare a place for you.
+(3) And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.
+(4) And where I go you know, and the way you know.
+(John 14:1-4 NKJV)

 "That where I am you may be also".
 This is not just the offer of streets of gold.
 It's the offer of an elder brother to His younger brethren.
-Its fellowship, its love and its family.
+It's fellowship, it's love and it's family.
 We shall be enough like Jesus to be considered family.
 He as the Son of God and we as sons of God.
 When we are made in all aspects like Him and conformed to His image we will share His habitations and have meaningful fellowship with our Lord and God.
-Going back to our trout and our horse - there is no possibility of meaningful fellowship there.
+Going back to the trout and horse illustration, there is no possibility of meaningful fellowship there.
 It is only in likeness and communication that there can be fellowship with God.
 Jesus is not alien to us but in fellowship with us and we can be like Him.
 Our emotions, in the end, will be fitted for life in eternity with God.
 The goal of biblical EQ is thus not commercial success or social popularity but fellowship with God and harmony in Heaven.